The late-time radio behavior of GRB afterglows: testing the standard model: Results

 \subsection{GRB 111215A}

-The early radio light curve of this 'dark' burst flattens toward higher frequencies (Fig. \ref{fig:111215a}).
-A single pre-break power law consistent with $p\approx2.4$ and $\nu > \nu_c$ fits the X-ray data until $t \sim 20$ d.
+A single pre-jet-break power law consistent with $p\approx2.4$ and $\nu_c < \nu$ fits the X-ray data of this dark GRB until $t \sim 20$ d.
 Around this time, the 93 GHz light curve exhibits an unambiguous break if the upper limit at 41 d is considered.
-An X-ray break around the same time is also plausible.
-However, the 6.7 and 19.1 GHz light curves are both single power laws consistent with pre-break, $6.7~\mathrm{GHz} > \nu_m$, and $p\sim2.2$ \citep[$p\approx2.2$ is also compatible with the X-ray, taking into account the intrinsic $p$ scatter proposed by][]{gompertz18}.
+An X-ray break is not seen, but may have occurred around 20~d as well.
+The other radio light curves decay as single power laws consistent with ISM and $\nu_a < 4.9~\mathrm{GHz} < \nu_c < 19.1~\mathrm{GHz} < \nu_m < 93~\mathrm{GHz}$.

-Based on the spectrum, $\nu_m$ is clearly located above 5 GHz until $\gtrsim26$ d, perhaps as late as 45 d; while the light curve at 4.9 GHz already starts to decline before this.
-A decline is, however, allowed by the standard model if the X-ray light curve breaks around the same time as the 93 GHz one.
-The 93 GHz break is roughly simultaneous with the peak at lower radio frequencies and the end of X-ray observations, which also points toward an achromatic transition.
+Based on the spectrum, $\mathrm{max(\nu_m,\nu_a)}$ seems to be located above 5 GHz until $\gtrsim26$ d, perhaps as late as 45 d; while the light curve at 4.9 GHz already seems to decline at this point.
+A decline is, however, allowed if $\nu_a < \nu_m$ and the X-ray light curve breaks around the same time as the 93 GHz one.
+The 93 GHz break is roughly simultaneous with the peak at $\lesssim20$~GHz and the end of X-ray observations, which also points toward an achromatic transition.

-\citet{zauderer13} use the standard model with a break around the last X-ray observations; however, this does not provide a good fit to the late-time radio points.
-Our fitting code is able to reproduce the observations (both the light curves and the radio SEDs) reasonably well with a wind model and a slightly later jet break -- although the early 93 GHz light curve shows some deviation.
-Similarly, \citet{vdh15} are also able to fit the afterglow, placing a lower limit of $>31$~d for the jet break.
-Thus we conclude that GRB 111215A is also consistent with the standard model.